ShivanshJ/ai-ocr-omnniparser/README.md

 main_v2.py has thread-safe execution of UI so we will be running that file.

+This is a project to use microsoft's Omiparser to detect the elements on a desktop screen.

 # Step 1 - Create virtual env

 1. `python -m venv ./venv`